supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 After you complete this lab, you will be able to:

--   Clone an existing repository
+-  Exercise 01: Clone an existing repository
--   Save work with commits
+-  Exercise 02: Save work with commits
--   Review history of changes
+-  Exercise 03: Review history of changes
--   Work with branches by using Visual Studio Code
+-  Exercise 04: Work with branches by using Visual Studio Code

 ## Architecture Diagram